PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 Assembly language is abstraction layer on machine code instructions.
 Assembly language has opcodes for machine codes instructions.
 Special program called as assembler will take this program and do necessary conversions.

-<ins>**Simplest Program Execution Model ?**</ins>
+<ins>**Simplest Program Execution Model**</ins>
 =====================================================================================================================================

-Below image depicts simplest representation for Von-Neuman/Stored program architecture.
+Below image depicts simplest representation for Von-Neuman/Stored program architecture.This architecture proposed that the instructions that operate on data will be present in same memory as data.

 ![Architecture]({{ site.url }}/assets/vn-architecture.jpg){:class="img-responsive"}

   * Control unit makes the control bus to fetch instruction.
-It then decodes the instruction into micro-code this is actually code that drives the signals to gate levels.
+It then decodes the instruction into micro-code.
+Micro-code is actually code that drives the signals to gate levels.
   * The decoded instruction is then passed to Arithmetic/Execution unit.
-It makes data bus to fetch the  data and store it in registers.
+This unit makes data bus to fetch the data and store it in registers.
-  * From instruction pointer control and execution unit knows the address of the current instruction/ data.
+  * Referring to Instruction Pointer (IP) control and execution unit knows the address of the current instruction/ data.
-  * This address is sent on address bus to tell RAM which data we are interested in and then, data bus and control bus fetches the actual data.
+  * This address is sent on address bus to tell RAM which data we are interested in and then, data bus and control bus fetches the actual data or instructions.

 at the end of this tutorial I will add one more section explaining more on control unit components.
 Out of order execution, branch prediction, retirement unit and many components are not included in this section for simplicity.
-Cache is one more memory that is omitted from above figure again for same reason and will be explained later in separate sections.
+Cache is one more memory that is omitted from above figure for same reason and will be explained later in separate sections.

 <ins>**Types of Registers**</ins>
 =====================================================================================================================================

 Now we understand RAM is where data resides but, RAM has much higher latency than CPU.
 So, we have added on chip memory known as registers.
 Assume we did not have registers, in that case when cpu need to read the data multiple times each time it has to wait for RAM to complete the operation and give the data back to CPU.
-This will waste CPU cycles hence registers.
+This will waste CPU cycles hence registers are important.

     • General Purpose